tharindudeshapriya/charity-auction/README.md

 #### 1. User Management Flow
 1. An `ADMIN` or `ORGANIZER` sends a `POST /users` request with a `UserCreateRequest` DTO (username, password, role).
 2. `UserController` receives the request.
-It reads the caller's role from the Spring Security `Authentication` principal and passes it to the service.
+It reads the caller's role from the granted authorities in the `Authentication` object and passes it to the service.
 3. `UserServiceImpl.createUser()` validates the role hierarchy (e.g., an `ORGANIZER` can only create `BIDDER` users).
-It rejects duplicates via `UserRepository.existsByUsername()`.
+It rejects duplicates by checking if `userRepository.findByUsername()` returns a value.
 4. The password is BCrypt-hashed using `PasswordEncoder` before the `User` entity is saved via `UserRepository.save()`.
 5. The new user's generated `id` is returned with a `201 CREATED` response.
 6. Updates follow the same path via `PUT /users/{id}` → `UserController` → `UserServiceImpl.updateUser()` → `UserRepository.save()`, restricted to `ADMIN` only.